JoshuaMosier/project-blog/src/posts/coin-holder.md

     />
 </div>

 Now, I typically never pay with cash when I have the option of using a credit card, and I can honestly say I've never paid with exact change other than quarters.
-That being said, this problem seemed particularly interesting to me as a project because:
+However, this problem seemed particularly interesting to me as a project because:

 1. There was a clear objective (make something that holds coins more better-er)
 2. There were obvious optimization constraints (make it as small/thin as possible)